microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 | Memory| 2 GB RAM|
 | Disk space| 60 GB |

-### System Under Test (SUT)
+### System Under Test

 The minimum requirements for the SUT are as follows.

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)
 Note

->If SUT computer is an implementation that is not based on Windows operating system or its version is below Windows 7, external work is needed to execute test cases automatically, for more details, please refer to [Configuring the Test Suite Mode](#configuring-the-test-suite-mode).
+>If SUT computer is an implementation that is not based on Windows operating system or its version is below Windows 7, external work is needed to execute test cases automatically, for more details, please refer to [Configure the Test Suite Mode](#configure-the-test-suite-mode).

 |  **Requirement**|  **Description**|
 | -------------| ------------- |